waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Ice Path Strategy
-- **Current Action:** Navigating East-Central Winding Path.
+- **Current Action:** Navigating West along Row 14.
-- **Goal:** Follow the corridor West via Row 14 to find a Ladder to B1F.
+- **Goal:** Reach (15, 14) and check the Ice patch to the North.
 - **Reasoning:**
-  - Direct South from (26, 12) is blocked by wall at (26, 13).
+  - The path west along Row 14 leads to (15, 14).
-  - Must detour East to (27, 12) -> South to (27, 14) to bypass wall.
+  - To the North at (15, 13) is ICE.
+This likely leads into the large western ice room.
-  - Path continues West along Row 14.
+  - I need to find a Ladder to B1F.
 - **Items:** Item Balls at (32, 23), (35, 9), (31, 7).

 # Mechanics & Lessons